dentproject/testing/docs/How_to_start_and_run_testcases.md

 1. Setup Testbed Server
 2. Setup the DentOS SIT topology (only 1 DENT-Aggregator and 2 DENT-Infrastructure DUTs required)
 3. Install DentOS on DUT or cleanup configuration if it was used by SIT before.
-**VRRP tests require that the DUTs don't have any bridges/bonds/qdiscs or any IP addresses on switching interfaces.**
+**VRRP tests require that the DUTs don't have any bridges/bonds/IP addresses on switching interfaces.**
 To cleanup the DUTs see 'Cleanup DUT configuration'
-5. Optionally, reboot the DUTs and run 'onlpdump' to bring up ports
+4. Optionally, reboot the DUTs and run 'onlpdump' to bring up ports
-6. Run the tests
+5. Run the tests

 ```Shell
 ./run.sh dentos_testbed_runtests --stdout \